 It wasn't enough to spare the church when the Palazzo Vecchio needed more room in 1298, and Cimabue's nave was the first section to be sacrificed.
 In 1560, a second nave was demolished for the Uffizi, leaving only the arches of the nave along Via della Ninna.

 In spite of all its amputations, San Pier Scheraggio was still used for services until 1782, when it became an archive for the court.
-In 1971 it underwent a major restoration, and today serves a conference centre.
-But you can book a guided visit on Thursdays to see its art: three 1st century AD altars, fragments of the church's 13th-century frescoes, detached frescoes from the series of Famous Men by Andrea del Castagno and modern pieces by Alberto Burri, Renato Guttuso, Marino Marini and Venturino Venturi.
+In 1971 it underwent a major restoration, and today serves a conference and event centre.
+If you attend one, you may see its three 1st century AD altars, fragments of the church's 13th-century frescoes, detached frescoes from the series of Famous Men by Andrea del Castagno and modern pieces by Alberto Burri, Renato Guttuso, Marino Marini and Venturino Venturi.

 Via della Ninna